aisingapore/TagUI/docs/main_concepts.rst

 This command tells TagUI to try to click on any element which has “Getting started” as its “id”, “name”, “class” or “title” attributes (:ref:`How to find an element’s attributes <element_attributes>`), or as a last resort, has “Getting started” in its text.

 This method usually works for targeting what you want, but you can be more explicit by providing an XPath.
 XPath is a powerful way to choose which web element you want to target.
-Use it like this:
+Use it like this (use double quotes for text in the XPath instead of single quotes):

 .. code-block:: none